Informatievlaanderen/OSLO-Standaardenregister/README.md

 2. make build-base
 3. make build

-The steps 4 and 3 are not coupled (yet).
-The dependency has to be executed manually as otherwise the current configuration would retrigger a full rebuild of the base image.

 TODO
 [ ] Make a configuration that switches between a development build and a production build.
 (First ensure that the build is production see TODO 1.)
 [ ] Add a line in the Makefile to extract the package-lock.json file [ ] Document better the build procedure and the necessary steps.

 ## Query parameters

 This project supports the use of query parameters.
 These parameters can be used to filter the content of the page.
 You can refer to the `filter.config.ts` file for the correct keys.
 The parameters are as follows:

 ```